 Sandra Malkin, Esq., Georgia Association for Women Lawyers Special Events Committee Chair

-"I attended Lauren's discussion in Philadelphia on October 26 I enjoyed it very much.
+"I attended Lauren's discussion in Philadelphia and I enjoyed it very much.
 I find that too often issues related to women's advancement in the legal profession are presented in a negative way.
 It was both refreshing and inspiring to hear Lauren's take on things, especially given what she has achieved professionally."

 Kate Katchen, Esq., Akin Gump Strauss Hauer & Feld, LLP